gumaerc-testorg/9.52-b-spring-2001/content/pages/readings.md

 title: Readings
 uid: c0ac18b1-4b9c-50b9-4c6f-b50baacb6ae3
 ---
 The readings listed below are the foundation of this course.
-Where available, journal article abstracts from [PubMed](http://www.ncbi.nlm.nih.gov/entrez/query.fcgi?db=PubMed) (an online database providing access to citations from biomedical literature) are included.
+Where available, journal article abstracts from {{% resource_link "ec7de1b1-1e69-425a-9e96-8d5cb0b01bbb" "PubMed" %}} (an online database providing access to citations from biomedical literature) are included.

 ## Textbook